jbugel-lol/jbugel.xyz-focus/README.md

+Sure, here's an updated README.md file with the preview information added:

 # 🎯 Focus Helper with Timer and Lo-Fi Music

-This project is a simple focus helper that includes a timer ⌛️ to help users stay productive and focused while working.
+This project is a simple focus helper that includes a timer ⏰ to help users stay productive and focused while working.
 The focus helper updates the title of the HTML document with the elapsed time and includes a lo-fi music video 🎵 on YouTube to help users stay focused.

 ## Usage 🚀